impostorsguides/impostorsguides.github.io/rbenv/1-u-content.md

-There’s just one more file we have to examine before we can call it a day on the "libexec/" folder.
+There's just one more file we have to examine before we can call it a day on the "libexec/" folder.
 I see the "test/" directory has its own folder named "libexec", containing a command named `rbenv-echo`.
 I `grep` for the usage of this command, and I only see one case, inside [the `rbenv.bats` spec file](https://github.com/rbenv/rbenv/blob/ed1a3a554585799cd0537c6a5678f6c793145b8e/test/rbenv.bats).
-Let’s look at the `rbenv-echo` command now.
+Let's look at the `rbenv-echo` command now.

 ## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/libexec/rbenv-echo)